kwirk/eventgallery/admin/doc/readme.md

 - Description

-	This description is shown in the front end as the events name
+	This description is shown in the front end as the events name.

 - Published

 	Is this event visible in the front end?

+- Cartable

+	Defines if users can add images from this folder to the cart.
+Useful if you want to display image where it makes no sense for getting requests for.

 - Text